 Great Britain inaugurated the practice of mooring airships in the open instead of returning them to their sheds after each flight.
 Airship mooring may be divided into three classes; mooring on the surface of land or water, mooring to a mast and mooring in the air by means of one or more anchoring wires.

 THE U.S. AIRSHIP MACON being moored to the mobile mast at Lakehurst, New Jersey.
 The Macon was built in 1933 and had an overall length of 785 feet.
 Her diameter was 132.9 feet and capacity 6,500,000 cubic feet.
 Powered by eight Maybach engines having a total horse-power of 4,480, she had a complement of eighty-three and carried six fast fighting aeroplanes.
 The Macon was lost off the California coast in February 1935.

-Communications of a continent revolutionized by 26,000 miles of airways.
 The aeroplane is playing an important part in the development of vast areas of Australia previously hampered by lack of transport.
 Australian civil aviation has progressed on unusual lines; for in most countries the first air services linked the centres of population, whereas Australia’s first aviation companies began in remote regions where no other form of swift transport existed.
-In this chapter by Sidney Howard, the development of Australia’s civil aviation is described.
+In this chapter the development of Australia’s civil aviation is described.
 The article is concluded in part 12.